mr152here/hexegg/docs/MANUAL.md

 Whenever you perform an operation that returns multiple results, the results are displayed on the right side of the screen in a panel called the "location bar".
 You can quickly jump through the results and their associated offsets using:
 - ']' - navigate to the next location
 - '[' - navigate to the previous location
+- '}' - page down in location bar
+- '{' - page up in location bar
-- '=' - navigate to the currently selected location
+- '<' - navigate to the currently selected location
+- '>' - find highlighted block in location bar from the current position
+- 'r' - rename item in the location bar
-- 'r' - remove selected result from location bar
+- 'R' - remove item from the location bar
+- 'm' - highlight selected block
+- 'M' - remove highlighted block or its selected part
 - 'l' - toggles location bar visibility (shortcuts still works)

 Location bar also support mouse events.
 By clicking on the item in the list, you will jump to the associated offset.
 Or you can quickly travers results by mouse wheel.